natelandau/shell-scripting-templates/docs/error-handling.md

 2\) Configure the shell or script to exit if any command exits with a non-zero status with `set -e`.
 In this configuration, the shell or script that invokes command substitution will exit when the subshell exits.

-<a name="recommendation"></a>

-### Recommendation

-Code defensively by testing the exit status of all but the most trivial commands, and invoke `set -euo pipefail` at the beginning of the script.
-While we don't want to rely on `set -e`, it will catch some of the things we miss.
+Recommendation: code defensively by testing the exit status of all but the most trivial commands, and invoke `set -euo pipefail` at the beginning of the script.
+While we don't want to rely on `set -e`, it may catch items we miss.

 Do both&mdash;take no chances!